Sigmadex/sSDEX-Claim/README.md

 ### Other requirements

-* Use lightboxes for error messages
+* Use lightboxes to render error messages

 #### Admin Panel Backend